sahal-mulki/hand_ai/Contributions.md

 # Contributions

-1. ## Training Data

-   If you're changing the training data using Teachable machine, don't remove my data just add your own on top of it.

 2. ## Pull Requests

    If you are starting a pull request, make sure everything works and there are no errors,